wjoverink/readable/README.md

 * Search for articles
 * Error handling
 * Test Accessibility
-* move more styles from css to material-ui setting
+* Move more styles from css to material-ui setting

 ## License
 Readable is released under the [MIT License](https://opensource.org/licenses/MIT).